hernanponcedeleon/Dat3M/artifact-popl/README.md

 ```
 bash $DAT3M_HOME/artifact-popl/scripts/generate-table3.sh
 ```
-The script runs both genmc (once using manual annotations and once using automatic spin loop detection) and dartagnan (using automatic spin loop detection) on all spinlock benchmarks of the libvsync library.
-Both tools use imm as the memory model.
-For dartagnan, each benchmark uses a specific unrolling bound (shown in the table).
+The script runs Dartagnan on all prefixsum implementations, for each of the forward progress models (i.e., schedulers), and using vulkan as the memory model.

-**Expected running time:** 4h.
+**Expected running time:** 1h.

 Upon completion, the results can be found in `table3.csv`.
 Running
 ```